Admission to the Research Master Archaeology programme.

 Individual and joint research;

-Quality of written assignments and final report on the basis of research (30%).
+Final report on the basis of research (60%).

 All written documents must be submitted through Turnitin in Brightspace.